Hollywood uses social media to remember Louie Anderson - ExBulletin

 Hollywood uses social media to remember Louie Anderson

-Like millions of his fans,Louis AndersonThe famous friends of remember the Emmy-winning comic andBasketssocial media actor.
+Like millions of his fans,Louis Andersoncelebrity friends remember the Emmy-winning comic book andBasketssocial media actor.

 Anderson died this morning in a Las Vegas hospital from cancer.
 He was 68 years old.
-It didn’t take long for his Hollywood colleagues to take to social media to mourn him.
+It didn’t take long for his Hollywood colleagues to mourn him on social media.
 Here are some of their posts so far:

 Copyright 2022, ABC Audio.
 All rights reserved.